-- 1. Carefully disconnect the WWAN antenna cables (1) from the WWAN module. - NOTE: Computer models have one to four WWAN module antenna cables.
-The antenna cables have tags that identify them with a number that corresponds to a terminal on the WWAN module.
-Connect the antenna cable to the corresponding WWAN module terminal. - 2.
+- 1. Carefully disconnect the WWAN antenna cables (1) from the WWAN module. - NOTE: Computer models have two WWAN antennas.
+The #5 red WWAN antenna cable connects to the WWAN module #5 Main terminal.
+The #6 blue WWAN antenna cable connects to the WWAN module #6 Aux terminal. - 2.
 Remove the Phillips M2.0 × 2.5 screw (2) that secures the WWAN module to the system board. - 3.
 Remove the WWAN module (3) by pulling it away from the socket at an angle.

-If a 4G WWAN module is installed in the computer, insert a plastic spacer (4) between the system board and the WWAN module to ensure correct installation.
+If a 4G WWAN module is installed in the computer, install a plastic spacer (4) between the system board and the WWAN module to ensure a correct installation.